Supbuddy docs

 Four things to understand:

-• host (default): Supabase runs on your host Docker, sharing ports with the host.
+• host (default): Supabase runs on your host Docker on the stock ports.
 Only one host-mode Supabase project can run at a time (the standard supabase start constraint).

-• Active vs inactive — Free tier keeps any 2 projects "active" (proxied + reachable) at once.
-Pro removes that cap.
-Inactive projects keep their state (DinD container exists, just stopped), so flipping them on is a few seconds.
+• Active vs inactive: any project can be "active" (proxied + reachable) or inactive.
+Inactive projects keep their state, so flipping them on is a few seconds.
+Run as many active projects as you want.

 Project cards (Configure tab)